mora-hugo/mora-hugo/README.md

 ![image](https://user-images.githubusercontent.com/100521440/216778720-13324ad6-e47a-4ebb-a094-db7c9905ac8c.png)
 ![image](https://user-images.githubusercontent.com/100521440/216778948-f7b34506-4f57-46b6-a13d-83eaded2d04a.png)

-Each player also has a special skill like a teleporter or a drone Currently, we use the null subsystem but it could use STEAM or epic game later
+Each player also has a special skill like a teleporter or a drone.
+Currently, we use the null subsystem but it could use STEAM or epic game later.

-In this project, I was able to create an interaction system with the possibility to drop an item and a session search system like Klems
+In this project, I was able to create an interaction system with the possibility to drop an item and a session search system like Klems.

 [Link to the itch.io](https://example.com)